Dr Abby Bentham

-I have taught at the University of Salford since 2014, first as an Associate Lecturer then as Lecturer in English and Theatre.
+I have taught at the University of Salford since 2014, first as an Associate Lecturer in English, then as Lecturer in English and Theatre.
 I have also taught at Keele University and worked as a freelance journalist, writing predominantly for crime magazines.
 Beyond the university, I lead an annual, international conference on Evil Women: Women and Evil and am a board member at Progressive Connexions, a not-for-profit network that runs global, interdisciplinary research projects.
-In my spare time, I volunteer at The Pankhurst Centre in Manchester.

-My research interrogates representations of aberrant psychology and crime on stage, page and screen, with a particular focus on the creative techniques that encourage empathetic identification with challenging and transgressive figures.
-My broader research interests include gender, psychoanalysis, evil, the aesthetics of violence, true crime, and popular culture.
+My research interrogates representations of aberrant psychology and crime on page, stage, and screen, with a particular focus on the creative techniques that encourage empathetic identification with challenging and transgressive figures.
+My broader research interests include gender, psychoanalysis, evil, the aesthetics of violence, true crime, popular culture, and transmedia.

 - International Crime Fiction Association